krishnansr/dl-originals/README.md

 # dl-originals
-list of popular CV DL papers for ref.
+list of well-known CV DL papers for ref.
 (2018)